 This option would also include measures to incentivize accurate reporting of landings.
 For low volume vessels that are subject to lower dockside monitoring coverage, their dockside monitoring coverage rate could increase if their vessel hail-in reports are not similar to the dockside monitor reports.
-For dealers receiving offloads from low volume vessels that are subject to lower dockside monitoring coverage, their dockside monitoring coverage rate could increase if their vessel hail-in reports are not similar to the dockside monitoring coverage, their dockside monitoring coverage rate could increase if their dealer reports are not similar to the dockside monitoring coverage, their dockside monitor reports.
+For dealers receiving offloads from low volume vessels that are subject to lower dockside monitoring coverage, their dockside monitoring coverage rate could increase if their dealer reports are not similar to the dockside monitor reports.
 Comparisons could be done for each trip subject to coverage.

-Rationale: There are operational challenges with conducting dockside monitoring for smaller vessels with low landings volumes, many of which may land in small, remote ports, including logistical difficulties with notifying a provider that a dockside monitor is needed with sufficient notice.
-Lower coverage levels for these small vessels with low landings may provide some relief from dockside monitoring coverage.
+Rationale: There are operational challenges with conducting dockside monitoring for low volume vessels, many of which may land in small, remote ports, including logistical difficulties with notifying a provider that a dockside monitor is needed with sufficient notice.
+Lower coverage levels for these low volume vessels may minimize costs and improve feasibility of the overall dockside monitoring program.
 Monitoring levels are assigned in proportion to the risk of potential catch misreporting (by volume).
 Increasing the coverage rate should dealer reports or vessel hail-in reports not be similar to the dockside monitor reports would help to incentivize accurate reporting of landings.

-4.2.2.5 Options for Dockside Monitor Safety and Liability Associated with Fish Hold Inspections
+4.2.2.4 Safety and Liability Associated with Fish Hold Inspections

-4.2.2.5.1 Fish Hold Inspection Option A - Dockside monitor fish hold inspections required
+4.2.2.4.1 Fish Hold Inspection Option A - Dockside monitor fish hold inspections required